 mounted inside of the Docker container at

-Running the Warehouse Container and Services¶
+Running the Warehouse container and services¶

 You have to start the Docker services that make up the Warehouse application.
 These need ~4 GB of RAM dedicated to Docker to work.
 This is more than the default setting of the Docker Engine of 2 GB.
 Thus, you need to increase the memory allocated to Docker in Docker Preferences (on Mac) or Docker Settings (on Windows) by moving the slider to 4 GB in the GUI.

-Then, in one terminal run the command:
+Then, in a terminal run the command:

 - create a new Postgres database,